Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

 \begin{proposition} The virtual multiplicity $m_{(\Gamma,f)}$ can be written in terms of the local vertex multiplicities of $(\Gamma,f)$.
 Specifically,

 where $\mathsf{C.E.}$ stands for compact edge. \end{proposition}

-\begin{proof} The proof is a standard application of the degeneration formula~\cite{Che14}, essentially identical to the proof already outlined in Theorem~\ref{thm-flooralg}.
+\begin{proof} The proof is a standard application of the degeneration formula~\cite{Che14,KLR}, and analogous statements can be found in~\cite{MR16} and Theorem~\ref{thm-flooralg} from earlier in this paper.
 As noted above, the orientation chosen is the only way in which to obtain a nonzero invariant, since the virtual dimension at each vertex must be zero to obtain a nonzero contribution in the degeneration formula.
 The product of edge expansion factors comes directly from the statement of the formula, while the automorphism factor arises from passing to a rigidified moduli space where the maps can be uniquely decomposed into their constituent components.
 We leave the bookkeeping to the reader. \end{proof}